Import and Export to Word On-Premises requirements

 - up to 30 concurrent requests with an average content of 5 A4 pages (~7,5k characters)

 - up to 10 concurrent requests with an average content of 20 A4 pages (~30k characters)

-The above concurrent requests numbers are not a hard limit of Export to Word On-Premises instance.
+The listed concurrent requests numbers are not a hard limit of a Import and Export to Word On-Premises instance.
 It can handle more concurrent requests, but the response time will be longer.

 # High availability